binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 ### Adding TLS

-Until now, we have used plain HTTP both between the client and the ingress and between the ingress and the target service.
-NGINX can do _TLS temrination_, meaning it receives HTTPS requests, perform TLS handshake, and then forward the plain HTTP request to the final service.
-This way, there is a single point where certificates and key must be
-provisioned: the ingress controller itself.
+Until now, we have been using plain HTTP both between the client and the ingress and between the ingress and the target service.
+NGINX can do _TLS termination_, meaning it receives HTTPS requests, performs TLS handshake, and then forwards the plain HTTP request to the final service and relays back the response.
+This way, there is a single point where certificates and keys must be provisioned: the ingress controller itself.
 Services can run over plain HTTP, while all external traffic, which terminates at the ingress, is secured.

 Before we can enable TLS, we must prepare a certificate.
 This step must be performed with care because the ingress seems to be picky about the